dsaha04/dsaha04.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hey!
 I primarily work on efficient policy optimization via reinforcement learning, foundational models for alternative data modalities (tabular, time-series, etc), and diffusion models.
-Prior to this, I did some work at the intersection of high-dimensional statistics and econometrics.
+Prior to this, I did some work at the intersection of high dimensional statistics and econometrics.

 <p>